About Calcium Carbonate

 Q. Can calcium carbonate be used as a dietary calcium source?

 Ans: Yes, calcium carbonate is commonly used as a dietary supplement to provide calcium, which is an essential mineral for maintaining bone health.
-It is an economical and widely available source of calcium, but it's important to follow recommended dosage guidelines and consult with a healthcare professional for proper supplementation.
+It is an economical and widely available source of calcium, but its important to follow recommended dosage guidelines and consult with a healthcare professional for proper supplementation.

 Q. Can calcium carbonate be used in cooking and baking?